-The aim of the workshop Keys of Resonance II is to get to know and to reflect on your habitual style of communication.
-Using examples, communication difficulties and problems will be analysed and renegotiated.
+The aim of the workshop ‘Keys of Resonance II’ is to get to know and to reflect on your habitual style of communication.
+Using examples, communication difficulties and problems will be analyzed and renegotiated.
 How can I help myself and support my partner in keeping up a conversation when its flow is disrupted?
 How can I reassure and encourage my colleagues during a conversation when I notice something especially positive?
 What kind of feedback is helpful?

-The workshop Keys of Resonance II will strengthen and support you in actively pursuing a humanist stance to increase the holistic success of every conversation – for you, your partner and a successful company.
+The workshop ‘Keys of Resonance II’ will strengthen and support you in actively pursuing a humanist stance to increase the holistic success of every conversation – for you, your partner, and a successful company.

-I am looking forward to make you familiar with new perspectives on communication and conversation skills. — Stephanie Gotthardt
+I am looking forward to making you familiar with new perspectives on communication and conversation skills. — Stephanie Gotthardt